- City Center Master Plan

 - Anticipated Completion

 Environmental Document Completed August 2019.
-Design set to begin September 2019.
+Design phase complete.

 - Primary Contact

 100% of the funding is from Grants for a zero net cost to Millcreek and City of Holladay residents.